-Fans of Outlander will immediately see the strange connection this first-patriot has with the main protagonists of the popular books and TV series,.
-A brawny, hot-headed Scot with a fiery passion meets a cool, calculating medical professional who takes on the British on two continents.
-Yet in this case, they combined in one person - Hugh Mercer, a man who cut a swathe from the streets of Aberdeen to the rugged bloody field of Culloden, to the war-torn mountains of Pennsylvania and the frozen farmlands of the Jerseys.
+Fans of Outlander will instantly recognize the unique connection this first patriot shares with the main characters of the cherished books and TV series.
+A strong, passionate Scotsman with fiery temper meets a calm, strategic medical professional who faces the British across two continents.
+Yet in this case, both qualities are embodied in one person—Hugh Mercer, a man who blazed a trail from the streets of Aberdeen to the bloody fields of Culloden, through the war-torn mountains of Pennsylvania and the frozen farmlands of New Jersey.

 The Streets of Aberdeen

-Hugh Mercer was born in Aberdeenshire, Scotland, in 1725 to the Reverend William Mercer, a Church of Scotland minister and Ann Monro.
-He passed through the University of Aberdeen with a medical degree in 1744.
-That year, he joined the Jacobite army of Prince Charles Edward, the Pretender, and served as assistant surgeon at the disastrous engagement of Culloden in April 1746.
-He escaped the butchery that followed the battle and after months on the run, fled to America.
+Hugh Mercer was born in Aberdeenshire, Scotland, in 1725 to Reverend William Mercer, a Church of Scotland minister, and Ann Monro.
+He graduated from the University of Aberdeen with a medical degree in 1744.
+That same year, he joined the Jacobite army of Prince Charles Edward, the Pretender, and served as an assistant surgeon during the disastrous engagement at Culloden in April 1746.
+He escaped the massacre that followed the battle, and after months on the run, fled to America.

 Country Doctor

-The young surgeon, war-veteran, and fugitive settled in present-day Mercersburg, Pennsylvania, to ply his profession as a physician.
-When the French and Indian War broke out in 1755, he set aside his eight years of comfortable medical practice and offered his services to the provincial forces, taking part in several notable actions.
+The young surgeon, a war veteran and fugitive, settled in present-day Mercersburg, Pennsylvania, to work as a doctor.
+When the French and Indian War started in 1755, he put aside his eight years of comfortable medical practice and offered his services to the provincial forces, taking part in several notable battles.

 Another Massacre

-On the western frontier of Pennsylvania, Mercer helped treat the survivors of General Braddock’s destruction on the Monongahela River.
-Appalled by the butchery suffered by the wounded, Mercer put aside his disdain for the crown and joined Britain’s struggle for America.
+On the western frontier of Pennsylvania, Mercer helped care for the survivors of General Braddock’s defeat on the Monongahela River.
+Shocked by the suffering of the wounded, Mercer set aside his disdain for the crown and joined Britain’s fight for America.

 Punitive Expedition

-In September 1756, the newly appointed captain accompanied Colonel John Armstrong on his punitive expedition against the Indian villages at Kittanning and was severely wounded.
-Cut-off, he survived on his own for two weeks wandering over 100 miles before reaching the friendly outpost at Fort Shirley.
+In September 1756, the newly appointed captain joined Colonel John Armstrong on his punitive expedition against the Indian villages at Kittanning and was severely wounded.
+Isolated, he survived for two weeks on his own, wandering over 100 miles before reaching the friendly outpost at Fort Shirley.
 His devotion and gallantry were recognized.

 Fort Duquesne

-Two years later he fought as a lieutenant colonel at the capture of Fort Duquesne (renamed Fort Pitt, now Pittsburgh) and subsequently commanded there.
-Mercer's first task was to construct a temporary fort to hold the two forks of the Ohio in case the French returned from the northwest.
-During this campaign, Mercer met and befriended Colonel George Washington of the Virginia Regiment.
-It would be an enduring friendship.
+Two years later, he served as a lieutenant colonel during the capture of Fort Duquesne (renamed Fort Pitt, now Pittsburgh) and later took command of the fort.
+Mercer's first task was to build a temporary fort to control the two forks of the Ohio in case the French returned from the northwest.
+During this campaign, Mercer met and formed a lasting friendship with Colonel George Washington of the Virginia Regiment.

 The Old Dominion

-The war ended in 1763 and because he had made friends with several Virginians, he decided to settle in a small port town with a small community of Scot ex-pats.
-Though Mercer arrived in Fredericksburg to establish a medical practice, he found much more.
-The town filled a void present since fleeing his homeland.
+The war ended in 1763, and because he had befriended several Virginians, he chose to settle in a small port town with a tight-knit community of Scottish ex-pats.
+Although Mercer arrived in Fredericksburg to start a medical practice, he discovered much more.
+The town filled a void that had existed since he left his homeland.

 First Mother's Physician

-In addition to practicing medicine, Mercer opened an apothecary in town.
-Like so many settlers, he bought land.
-He was physician to George Washington’s mother, Mary Ball Washington, and bought the Ferry Farm from her as his family homestead.
+Besides practicing medicine, Mercer opened an apothecary in town.
+Like many settlers, he bought land.
+He served as a doctor to George Washington’s mother, Mary Ball Washington, and acquired the Ferry Farm from her as his family homestead.

 Civic Leader

-He became active in local issues in town and was a prominent businessman.
-Along the way, he joined the masonic lodge that included Washington and so many other prominent Virginians.
-To say he was at last comfortable with life is an understatement.
+He became active in local town issues and was a prominent businessman.
+Along the way, he joined the Masonic lodge, which included Washington and many other notable Virginians.
+To say he was finally comfortable with life is an understatement.
 But he would soon leave his comfort to follow the drum one last time.

 The Minuteman

-By 1775 the tensions between Britain and its colonies in North America had morphed from resistance to insurgency and then war.
-It was only natural the bold freedom-lover Mercer was would throw in his lot with the glorious cause and face his former enemies once more.
+By 1775, the tensions between Britain and its colonies in North America had shifted from resistance to rebellion and eventually to war.
+It was only natural that the brave freedom-lover Mercer would join the cause and face his former enemies again.
 He became a member of the Fredericksburg Committee of Safety.
-In September, Mercer was named commander of all minuteman companies in the four counties around Fredericksburg.
+In September, Mercer was appointed commander of all Minuteman companies in the four counties around Fredericksburg.

 The Continental

-In January 1776 his talents were once more recognized.
+In January 1776, his talents were once again recognized.
 Virginia’s provincial congress appointed him a colonel in the 3rd Virginia Continental Line.
-He set to work drilling it into a crack unit but that command was short-lived.
-His old friend and comrade in arms, George Washington, was now commander in chief of the new Continental Army.
-Mercer enjoyed a fine military reputation, so Washington petitioned the Continental Congress to appoint him brigadier general that June.
+He set to work training it into a sharp, disciplined unit, but that command was short-lived.
+His old friend and fellow soldier, George Washington, was now the commander in chief of the new Continental Army.
+Mercer enjoyed a strong military reputation, so Washington petitioned the Continental Congress to appoint him brigadier general that June.

 Flying Camp Days

-Washington immediately entrusted him to command the so-called Flying Camp, a mobile military reserve.
-He tried to employ it to support the main army during the New York campaign, but the unit was plagued by desertions, lack of manpower, and supply shortages.
+Washington quickly assigned him to lead the so-called Flying Camp, a mobile military reserve.
+He tried to use it to support the main army during the New York campaign, but the unit faced desertions, manpower shortages, and supply problems.
 The Flying Camp was disbanded that winter.

 Battle Across the Jerseys

-Mercer was also given the task of building what became Fort Lee on the New Jersey side of the North (Hudson) River.
-Although the fort fell without a fight during the British invasion of the Jerseys in late 1776, Mercer still enjoyed Washington’s complete confidence.
-He played a prominent role during the daring and masterful counter-stroke at Trenton on 26 December 1776, His brigade played a prominent role in driving the Hessian garrison out of the town where they were forced to surrender in a nearby field.
+Mercer was also responsible for constructing what became Fort Lee on the New Jersey side of the North (Hudson) River.
+Although the fort fell without resistance during the British invasion of the Jerseys in late 1776, Mercer still held Washington’s full confidence.
+He played a key role during the bold and skillful counter-attack at Trenton on December 1776, 1776.
+His brigade was instrumental in pushing the Hessian garrison out of the town, where they were compelled to surrender in a nearby field.

 Escape from Assunpink

-The Americans eventually moved to Assunpink Creek to await the inevitable British counter-stroke by a column of some 5,000 led by Major General Charles Earl Cornwallis.
-Some say Mercer may have suggested the famous rouse of leaving fires burning.
-Regardless, the British were duped when the Americans slipped away into the night and got behind Cornwallis’s column and attacked Princeton.
+The Americans eventually moved to Assunpink Creek to wait for the inevitable British counterattack by a column of about 5,000 troops led by Major General Charles Earl Cornwallis.
+Some say Mercer may have suggested the famous ruse of leaving fires burning.
+Regardless, the British were fooled when the Americans slipped away into the night, got behind Cornwallis’s column, and launched an attack on Princeton.

 Advance on Princeton

-On 3 January 1777, Mercer, leading the advance corps ahead of the main body, ran into a brigade of some 1200 British regulars under Lieutenant Colonel Charles Mawhood of the 17th regiment of Foot.
-A bloody exchange of volleys erupted in the vicinity of Stony Brook Bridge.
-Rather than retreat under the press of the redcoats, the imposing Scot plunged into battle against the better trained British.
-But his troops were forced back after stiff fighting.
+On January 3, 1777, Mercer, leading the advance unit ahead of the main force, faced a brigade of about 1200 British regulars under Lieutenant Colonel Charles Mawhood of the 17th Regiment of Foot.
+A fierce volley exchange broke out near Stony Brook Bridge.
+Instead of retreating from the redcoats' pressure, the formidable Scot charged into battle against the better-trained British troops.
+However, his men were pushed back after intense combat.

 Clash and Flurry of Blades

-While attempting to rally his men, Mercer was shot off his horse.
-Refusing to surrender he drew his saber but was overpowered and bayoneted several times by angry British soldiers (who may have thought he was Washington).
-Fatally wounded, he was then carried to the nearby home of Thomas Clarke, where a British surgeons mate and some local women cared for him.
-When Washington learned his fate, he reached out to Cornwallis who graciously allowed Washington’s leading physician, Dr. Benjamin Rush, to attend the dying general.
+While trying to rally his men, Mercer was shot from his horse.
+Refusing to surrender, he drew his saber but was overpowered and stabbed multiple times by furious British soldiers (who might have thought he was Washington).
+Wounded fatally, he was carried to the nearby home of Thomas Clarke, where a British surgeon's mate and some local women cared for him.
+When Washington learned his fate, he contacted Cornwallis, who kindly allowed Washington’s top doctor, Dr. Benjamin Rush, to tend to the dying general.

 Final Home

-The gallant soldier-surgeon Mercer lingered on but finally succumbed to his wounds on 12 January 1776.
-His body was taken to Philadelphia where he was buried.
-Had Mercer survived he clearly would have played an even more prominent role in securing America's freedom.
-But the greater tragedy is this educated and dedicated soldier-surgeon never had the chance to help build the nation whose liberty was paid for by his blood.
+The brave soldier-surgeon Mercer lingered but eventually died from his wounds on January 12, 1776.
+His body was taken to Philadelphia for burial.
+Had Mercer survived, he likely would have played an even more important role in fighting for America's independence.
+Still, the greater tragedy is that this educated and committed soldier-surgeon never got the chance to help build the nation whose freedom was bought with his blood.